 List of groups stays the same as before and you’ll find all your subscriber groups there.

 We have slightly changed the way you import your subscribers.
-Now you can simply click “Add Subscribers” button without entering a particular group first.
+Now you can simply click the “Add Subscribers” button without entering a particular group first.
 After selecting one of the available methods to add subscribers, you can use the drop down button to select a group(s) to which you want to add subscribers.

 If you don’t select any group, subscribers will be added to your main list without assigning them to any group.
 You can still use segments later to identify them.